iamdudeman/sola-game-engine/README.md

 * Automated build pipeline
 * Scripting language of some sort
   * How will that work with browser implementation?
+  * Maybe a custom Domain Specific Language?
+    * Perhaps JSON that describes what Systems to load with what settings
+    * Describe Scenes and Entities / components
 * Physics
   * Rotation
   * Collision Detection